python/cpython/Doc/faq/windows.rst

     .py :REG_SZ: c:\<path to python>\python.exe -u %s %s

-This line will allow you to call your script with a simple reference like: http://yourserver/scripts/yourscript.py provided "scripts" is an "executable" directory for your server (which it usually is by default).
-The "-u" flag specifies unbuffered and binary mode for stdin - needed when working with binary data.
+This line will allow you to call your script with a simple reference like:
+``http://yourserver/scripts/yourscript.py`` provided "scripts" is an "executable" directory for your server (which it usually is by default).
+The :option:`-u` flag specifies unbuffered and binary mode for stdin - needed when working with binary data.

 In addition, it is recommended that using ".py" may not be a good idea for the file extensions when used in this context (you might want to reserve ``*.py``